Buying a home can be a daunting task. However, there are programs in place for first-time homebuyers to make it a little easier.

-One of the ways you can get a mortgage, even if you don’t have a big down payment or a perfect credit score, is the FHA loan program.
+One of the ways you can get a mortgage, even if you don’t have a big down payment or a perfect credit score, is the Federal Housing Administration (FHA) loan program.

 Understanding FHA loans can help you buy a home that you can afford.
 Here’s what you need to know about getting an FHA loan and the best FHA lenders.

 FHA loans are backed and guaranteed by the federal government.
 The government doesn’t actually make the loans, though.
 Instead, FHA loans are actually originated by individual FHA loan lenders who are approved by the government.
 The Federal Housing Administration backs the loans, so lenders feel more comfortable with borrowers that might seem to present something of a higher risk.

 With an FHA loan, you can put down as little as 3.5% for a down payment if you have a minimum credit score of 580.
 Additionally, there are FHA loans available for those with even lower credit scores, as long as they put down 10% of the purchase price.

 You apply for an FHA loan much as you would for any other mortgage loan.
 The FHA lender will still review your credit history, income information, and other factors.
 Ultimately, this determines whether you’re approved, how much you can borrow, and your interest rate.
 You’ll have to pay for private mortgage insurance during your FHA loan, though, so be aware of that added cost.

 Before you choose a mortgage lender, though, it’s important to compare your options.
 Just as you can with any other loan quote, you can shop around and compare offers from different FHA mortgage lenders.
 Start by looking at the best lenders for FHA home loans.
 That way you have a better chance of receiving terms that work best for you.

 Step-By-Step Guide to Applying for an FHA Loan